Not all lensing is low: An analysis of DESI$\times$DES using the Lagrangian Effective Theory of LSS: Model

 where $A_{i}$ are free galaxy shape bias coefficients and we have kept only two cubic operators as the rest are degenerate at one-loop order.
 Where it is possible in the above, we have rewritten contributions from the Lagrangian shear tensor in terms of quantities more familiar to the IA literature.
 For example, the linear Lagrangian shear has the density and tidal field as its trace and trace-free components:

 and the Lagrangian

 is equal at leading order to the difference between the second-order matter overdensity and velocity divergence in Eulerian perturbation theory.

 The Lagrangian IA model, as defined by the above bias expansion, reflects a full accounting of all possible contributions to the galaxy shape at one-loop order.
 Previous analyses of cosmic shear and GGL have also employed perturbative models such as the nonlinear alignment (NLA) \cite{Joachimi2010} or the tidal alignment and tidal torquing models (TATT) \cite{Blazek19}.
 These models represent subsets of the space spanned by the six bias parameters above with one and three degrees of freedom, respectively: roughly, the NLA corresponds to a model with only $A_1$, while the TATT model also frees the equivalent of $A_{\delta 1}$ and $A_2$ in Eulerian space.
-However, we note that since the Lagrangian bias model includes nonlinear contributions from dynamical nonlinearities through the displacements $\Psi$ the predictions cannot be matched simply by setting the bias coefficients equal in both models \cite{Schmitz18} and that, at least for halos, the leading nonlinearities are qualitatively close to low-order \textit{Lagrangian} bias coupled with the nonlinear dynamics of the displacements \cite{Maion22,Akitsu23,Chen24}.
+However, we note that since the Lagrangian bias model includes nonlinear contributions from dynamical nonlinearities through the displacements $\Psi$ the predictions cannot be matched simply by setting the bias coefficients equal in both models \cite{Schmitz18} and that, at least for halos, the leading nonlinearities are qualitatively close to low-order \textit{Lagrangian} bias coupled with the nonlinear dynamics of the displacements, including when compared to the subset of nonlinearities included in the NLA model \cite{Maion22,Akitsu23,Chen24}.
 In addition, the effective theory model includes corrections $\alpha_s$ and $\epsilon_{ij}$ which, while not included in previous models, is essential to account for the dependence on small scales beyond the reach of perturbation theory including baryonic effects and galaxy formation.

 We can express the galaxy shape fields in Fourier space through the helicity basis \cite{Vlah20}

 where the basis tensors satisfy $\hat{z}_i \hat{z}_j Y^{(m)}_{\ell, ij} = Y^m_\ell(\Omega_{\bk})$.
 The trace-free and symmetric component of the shape field, in particular, is described by the five components with spin $\ell = 2$, while the galaxy density can be equivalently thought of as a one-component spin $\ell = 0$ field with $Y^{m}_{\ell,ij} = \delta_{ij}$.
 In this basis, the angular structure of tensor correlators in can be greatly simplified by symmetry arguments.
 In particular, rotational symmetry about $\mathbf{k}$ means that non-zero correlations can only exist between components of the same helicity independently of spin, e.g. only the $m=0$ component of the shape field correlates with the galaxy density \cite{Vlah20}.
 There is thus only one non-zero component of the density-shape cross-power spectrum: